hmlongco/Resolver/Documentation/Resolving.md

     }
 }

+class MyViewController: UIViewController {
+    var xyz: XYZViewModel = Resolver.resolve()!
+}
 ```

-When `lazy var viewModel: XYZViewModel = resolver.resolve()` is executed, the following occurs:
+When `resolver.resolve()` is executed on MyViewController, the following occurs:

 * Resolver infers the type of object being requested. (e.g. XYZViewModel)
 * Resolver searches the registry for a registration of that type to in order to find the correct object factory.